FAQ Page for Charity Treks HIV / AIDS Bike Treks

 Q. How can I donate to the Trek ?

 A. Donations for the Trek can be made via check or credit card.
 For checks, they should be made out to Charity Treks, and mailed to the address on the Donation Form from the website.
 Credit card donations can be made via secure server from the Active.com website, which processes all of our registration and donation transactions.
-Simply click on the “$ Donate” link on the Charity Treks website.
+Simply click on the “Register” link on the Charity Treks website.
 All donations are tax-deductible, since Charity Treks Inc. is a 501(c)(3) non-profit corporation.

 Q. How much of my donation goes towards paying expenses ?

 A. None.
 Zero.
 Zilch.
 Nada.
+Rien.
 Goose Egg.
 Donation checks made out to Charity Treks will be equally split and fully donated between our two beneficiaries.

 Q. Can I donate to help with event expenses ?
 Is this amount tax-deductible ?